-He began the 2019/20 season with his Metropolitan Opera debut in the title role of Macbeth, a role he performed with Belgium's Opera Vlaanderen in Antwerp in the summer of 2019.
-He will reprise the role of Macbeth with the company again this season, with performances in both Ghent and in Luxembourg.
-He makes his role debut as Don Pizarro in Fidelio, touring with Gustavo Dudamel and the Mahler Chamber Orchestra to Barcelona, Dortmund, and Luxembourg, and returns to Arizona Opera for a role debut as Bishop Dyer in Riders of the Purple Sage.
+Craig Colclough began the 2019/20 season with his Metropolitan Opera debut in the title role of Macbeth, a role he previously performed with Belgium’s Opera Vlaanderen in Antwerp in the summer of 2019.
+He reprised the role of Macbeth with the company again this season, with performances in both Ghent and in Luxembourg, and he returned to Arizona Opera for a role debut as Bishop Dyer in Riders of the Purple Sage.
+Engagements originally scheduled before the COVID-19 shortened season include his role debut as Don Pizarro in Fidelio (canceled), touring with Gustavo Dudamel and the Mahler Chamber Orchestra to Barcelona, Dortmund, and Luxembourg, as well as his return to LA Opera for the title role in The Marriage of Figaro (postponed).

 His engagements for the 2018/19 season included debuts with Opera Vlaanderen in Belgium as Count Telramund with Lohengrin and with the Frankfurt Opera as Fra Melitone in La Forza del Destino.
 In July 2018, he debuted at Covent Garden as Pistola in Falstaff.